 The trails take you over mountains and through gorges, deep into the red landscape.
 The cooler temperatures mean you can comfortably hike or cycle, even in the middle of the day.

 September is also a great time to visit the stunning waterholes in the West MacDonnell Ranges.
 You can cool off during the gorgeous sunny days either swimming or tubing, surrounded by towering red cliffs.
 Click here for more information about visiting the West Macs!

 Our favourites are Ellery Creek Big Hole, Ormiston Gorge and Glen Helen: all are an easy driving distance from the centre of town.

-If you’re looking for something a bit more sedate, then head to the Kangaroo Sanctuary where the owners save little orphaned joeys, whose mothers have died in car accidents.
+If you’re looking for something a bit more sedate, then head to the Kangaroo Sanctuary where the owners save little-orphaned joeys, whose mothers have died in car accidents.
 The chance to wander the reserve at sunset and meet the joeys is one Australian experience not to be missed.

 See more from Walk My World on Facebook!